-It is also important to note and emphasize that Rustenburg Local Municipality operated with acting Senior Managers for the period under review.
+It is also important to note and emphasise that, for the period under review, Rustenburg Local Municipality operated with acting Senior Managers.
 This reality affected the stability and the seamless implementation of key Council resolutions.

-As an administration that is expected to perform its duties in an increasingly unfavourable environment, the municipality had to take tough decisions that still have an impact on the lives of the people we serve.
+As an administration that is expected to perform its duties in an increasingly demanding environment, the municipality had to take tough decisions that still have an impact on the lives of the people we serve.

-I am, however, thankful for the employees and management for their commitment, passion and hard work during the year under review.
+I am, however, thankful to the employees and management for their commitment, passion and hard work during the year under review.
 We still managed to deliver on a number of service delivery commitments under the said conditions.

-We continue to encourage management to consistently monitor compliance with the SCM policy, laws, and regulations, as both internal and external auditors identified material risks and, in some instances, non-compliance with legislation impacting the audit report.
+We continue to encourage management to consistently monitor compliance with the SCM policy, laws, and regulations, as both internal and external auditors identified material risks and, in some instances, non-compliance with legislation impacting on the audit report.